 Common Question: Is your wax Organic?

 No. One of the reasons our balm is not >95% organic is simply because we use vegan candelilla wax.
-This wax is produced in Mexico but it is not, and probably never will be, certified organic which is why we can’t include it in the organic %.
+This wax is wild grown and processed in Mexico but it is not, and never will be, certified organic which is why we can’t include it in the organic %.

-Wax is not a food and therefore certifying under current “organic” agricultural standards is problematic.
+Wax is also not considered a food and therefore certifying under current “organic” agricultural standards is problematic.

 Wax is listed as an allowed non-organic, non-synthetic ingredient on the national list (National Organic Program (NOP) § 205.605(a) and is allowed in organically labeled products.
 It is annotated that it must be non-synthetic (derived from the plant using natural processes, without prohibited solvents: hexane, sulfuric acid, etc.).